 Many lives in one

 Fernando Pessoa is one of the authors we study in secondary school in Portugal, but the emphasis is on his poetry.
-The poems he signs as himself focus on matters related with the poetic pretence, meaning that the feelings of the poet may not really be the feelings expressed on a poem.
+The poems he signs as himself focus on matters related to the poetic pretence, meaning that the feelings of the poet may not really be the feelings expressed on a poem.
 He also reflected on the pain that stems from thinking and having an acute conscience, what leads to bitterness, boredom and exhaustion of living.
 The fragmentation of the self is another of the themes of his poetry, which can have either a traditional or a modernist structure.
 Feeling in a given moment a different thing is at the inception of the creation of the heteronyms.

 It is believed that Fernando Pessoa created around 70 heteronyms.
 The most famous are Alberto Caeiro, Ricardo Reis and Álvaro de Campos.
 Both the last two and Fernando Pessoa consider Alberto Caeiro their master.
 If you want to begin reading Pessoa’s poetry, I would recommend starting with an anthology that has poems both by these three heteronyms and Pessoa himself.
 There are various anthologies of their poems translated into English.
 However, as I’ve only read his poems in Portuguese, I cannot say which the best translation is.